 Dogs and cats need vitamin E to maintain health and vitality as well as to help increase longevity.
 Available products include Vite-E-Pet by Nickers International, which is a concentrated supplement that you can add to your animal’s food.

 A powerful enzyme-based antioxidant, Coenzyme Q-10 is found in every cell of the body and serves several functions.
-“It’s very good for older animals whose energy levels are running down, because it works on the energy systems of the body,” says Dr. Newkirk.
+“It’s very good for senior animals whose energy levels are running down, because it works on the energy systems of the body,” says Dr. Newkirk.
 Co Q-10 aids in the control of oxygen flow within cells while helping them extract energy from food and protecting them from free radical damage.
 It gives the immune system a boost and can be useful in the treatment of allergies, periodontal disease and cancer.
 Co Q-10 also helps protect the heart from oxidation: studies have shown that animals with heart disease tend to have lower than normal levels of Co Q-10 in their bodies.

 Essential fatty acids